 Add Meatballs and Pasta

-7. Add the Meatballs and Egg Noodles.
-Put the cooked meatballs and the uncooked egg noodles into the pot with the sauce.
-Make sure the noodles are nestled into the sauce so that they cook evenly.
-Cover the pot with a lid and let it simmer for 8 minutes.
+Step 7.
+Add the Meatballs and Egg Noodles.
+Toss the meatballs and uncooked noodles into the pot with the sauce.
+Make sure the noodles are nestled down into the sauce so they cook all the way.
+Cover the pot and let it simmer for 8 minutes.

 Finish

-8. Add Parmesan and Parsley.
+Step 8.
+Add Parmesan and Parsley.
 Stir in parmesan cheese and fresh minced parsley to finish the creamy sauce.
+And serve these delicious one pot Swedish meatballs right away.
+They're best when served hot.

-Flavor Booster - Add 1 teaspoon Worcestershire sauce or dijon mustard to add a little zing to the sauce.
+- Flavor Booster.
+For extra flavor, add 1 teaspoon Worcestershire sauce or Dijon mustard to add a little zing to the sauce.

 Sauce or pan gravy for Swedish meatballs begins with a butter and flour roux base, then beef broth is added, along with heavy cream.
 Nutmeg is a traditionally used seasoning.
 However, Worcestershire sauce and parmesan cheese are common add-ins.